-Whether you are employed at a local, regional, state or federal level, car insurance for government employees is worth exploring, especially since there may be additional discounts when the government is your employer.
-Many insurance companies recognize that there is a large portion of the U.S. workforce in the government and have created discounts specifically tailored for these public servants.
-It may be worth your time to explore if there are discounts designated for federal or other government agency employees, but there are other ways to potentially save on premiums too.
+Whether you are employed at a local, regional, state or federal level, car insurance for government employees is worth exploring — especially since there may be additional discount opportunities when the government is your employer.
+But even if you don’t qualify for a government employee insurance discount, there are other ways to potentially save on premiums.

 What is a government employee?

 The term “government employee” encompasses a wide range of professionals.
 While you may see educators and members of the military included in this category of employment, generally speaking, a government employee is someone who works for the local, state or federal government.
 There are numerous government agencies, like the Department of Defense or Department of Transportation.
-However, there are an array of service agencies, such as working with utilities or transit, that work on a local or regional level as well.
+However, there are an array of service agencies, such as those centered around utilities or transit, that work on a local or regional level, as well.